Katsutoshii/birdflow/README.md

 - A zooid is normally hovering around the nearest head.
 - When food comes by, it should grab it.
 This means it needs to have greater force of attraction to food than other forces.

+## Waypoints

+- Each controllable unit has an assigned waypoint.
+- When we click
+- When controlling a group, they all get the same waypoint.